 Wash, wash, wash those hands and put on a mask.
 It’s not a bad idea to keep a box at home.
 Whether you’re the sick one or you’re going out in public – a face mask will help filter those invisible germy critters floating towards your airways.
 If you’re the sick one, do us all a solid and put on a dang mask.
 Don’t spread your germs.

-Once you’re garbed properly, head to your doctor’s office.
+Once you’re properly garbed, head to your doctor’s office.
 Maybe they have designated sick hours for urgent visits or maybe you’ll need to find an urgent care center.
 DO NOT and I repeat do not go to the ER unless you’re experiencing an ACTUAL emergency.
 The doctor’s office/urgent care will swab your nose and throat to check for the flu and likely for strep.
 Blood work isn’t always necessary unless you’re looking pretty sickly.
 An IV for some basic hydration may be in order if you’ve been super yacky and can’t hold down any fluids.
 Depending on if you’re flu positive and how long you’ve had your symptoms, you may or may not receive Tamiflu (also pending any allergies).
-Tamiflu is an anti-viral and targets viruses (duh) not any bacterial infections that might accompany the flu.
+Tamiflu is an anti-viral that targets viruses (duh) – not any bacterial infections that might accompany the flu.
 If given, it will lessen (but not cure) the symptoms of the flu and shorten the recovery time.